FivePente/msgbus/README.md

 * In memory queues (*may extend this with interfaces and persistence*)
 * HTTP API
-* Websockets for realtime push of events
+* Websockets for real-time push of events
 * Sequence ID Message tracking
 * Pull and Push model